 Impressive Battery Life

-The Rider 530 excells when it comes to battery life.
-My well loved Garmin 520 would offer up around 15 hours of battery life in standard GPS mode when new; however, the Bryton Rider seems to be the Duracell Bunny of the Cycle Computer world with a claimed 33 hours of battery reserve.
+The Rider 530 excels when it comes to battery life.
+My well-loved Garmin 520 would offer up around 15 hours of battery life in standard GPS mode when new; however, the Bryton Rider seems to be the Duracell Bunny of the Cycle Computer world with a claimed 33 hours of battery reserve.

 My first use of the unit involving a week of commuting to work involved 5 days of riding around 150 minutes per day as well as a couple of rides of around 5 hours each (300 minutes) into the Peak District.
 In total I rode over 22 hours and also left the unit on whilst I sat for an hour or so in cafes or at level crossings on my commutes and the battery level had only just dropped to half full.